0something0/docs.appimage.org/source/packaging-guide/hosted-services/opensuse-build-service.rst

 * Once you have an account, log in using it and click on "Home Project" in the upper-right corner.
 Every user has a home project.
 Think if it as a collection of source code packages that you build AppImages (and possibly other types of packages) from.
 Later on, you can add additional projects, and invite collaborators to them

 Hello world
 ^^^^^^^^^^^

-On the https://build.opensuse.org/ homepage, click on "New Image".
+On your Home Project page, click on [New Image](https://build.opensuse.org/image_templates)

+(annotation: Could increase intuitiveness by including a link directing to the user's home directory for ANY user, using cookies/server redirects/etc)

 ..
 Old image is available here:
     https://user-images.githubusercontent.com/2480569/26893574-00534da0-4bbc-11e7-82b2-24646c3d6ff0.png

 .. image:: /_static/img/packaging-guide/obs-new-image.png
-    :alt: "New Image" icon
+    :alt: "New Image" icon, on "Your Home Project" page, on the left hand sidebark on desktop, and within the bottom "Actions" tab on mobile

-Then select AppImage, and click "Create Appliance".
+Then select AppImage, and click “Create Appliance” at bottom of the page.

+(annotation: Should we do Leap 15.1, Leap 15.2, or SLE12SP4?)

 ..
 Old image is available here:
     https://user-images.githubusercontent.com/2480569/26893577-00aac72e-4bbc-11e7-8fbf-457b3be82e19.png